dsaakash/Database-Query-Export-and-Email-Tool/docs/SETUP_GUIDE.md

 # Complete Setup and Usage Guide

-This guide will walk you through setting up and running the Database Query, Export, and Email Tool.
+This guide will walk you through setting up and running the PostgreSQL Query, Export, and Email Tool.

 ## Table of Contents